 Is Your Yard Going to the Dogs?

-Although this does not apply to the reader mentioned above (because it is unlikely to account for browning on 40 Emerald cedar trees all at once), it could apply to someone with a small number of Emerald cedars: if the foliage has been sprayed with dog urine, that can cause brown leaves.
+It is possible that if the foliage has been sprayed with dog urine, that can cause brown leaves.
 This is just one of many examples of the challenges we face in landscaping with dogs.
 If there is a stray dog problem in your area, you can deter dogs with dog repellents.

 Note also that, in diagnosing and solving this problem of Emerald cedar leaves turning brown, it is important to specify the time of year.
-The above assumes the problem developed during the summer.
-I have a separate FAQ dealing with brown leaves on arborvitae (Emerald cedars) in winter.
+The above assumes the problem developed during the summer, but brown leaves on arborvitae can also develop in winter.